 People go out and buy themselves a new vehicle, and within 72 hours they realize they donít like it or it doesnít fit their family or some other issue.
 It is called buyerís remorse, and in spite of what people think, there is no ďcooling offĒ period in any state in America.
-When you drive away, you own it.
+When you drive away from the dealership, you own it.
 Usually, when someone regrets his or her purchase, it is because he or she didnít take a proper test drive.

-A recent study stated that 11% of people shopping for a car did not take a test drive.
+One study stated that 11% of people shopping for a car did not take a test drive.
 I am not sure I believe the number, it seems high for various reasons.
 I believe the test drive of a new or used vehicle is a very important step in the car buying process.
 I cannot imagine spending money on shoes without trying them on, and I sure cannot imagine making your second-largest purchase without driving what you are buying.
 Here are some tips for doing it properly.

 1. Before you drive a prospective car, know your priorities.

 For some, it is power when accelerating, for other people it is comfort, and the list goes on by individual.
 I have seen people for whom cup holders were a top priority.
 Look for what is important to you from the start of your test drive.
 Know and look for safety features that are important to you.
 As I pointed out last week, ask if the car has a spare tire.

 2. Before you put the car in gear, get to know the controls for a safe trip.